Stability and ribbon bases for the rank-selected homology of geometric lattices: Graphical and matroidal Specht-like modules

 When $\lambda /\mu $ is a ribbon shape, applying the map $f_{chain}$ to this generating set above introduces further relations beyond the Garnir relations (see \cite{Fulton}).
-We show that these extra relations lead to smaller bases indexed by those standard fillings whose reading words are $\minNBC $ independent sets.
+We showed in Section ~\ref{geometric-ribbon-section} that these extra relations lead to smaller bases indexed by those standard fillings whose reading words are $\minNBC $ independent sets.

-Ribbon shapes are particularly well suited to the study of the rank-selected homology of a geometric lattice, hence our focus throughout this paper on ribbon shapes, but one could imagine uses for other shapes as well.
+Ribbon shapes are particularly well suited to the study of the rank-selected homology of a geometric lattice, hence our focus throughout this paper on ribbon shapes.
+However, one could imagine uses for other shapes as well.

 \begin{rk} There is a substantial literature regarding objects known as set-valued tableaux (see e.g. ~\cite{Buch}, ~\cite{KMY}, ~\cite{KMY2}, ~\cite{MT}, ~\cite{PS}) These were first introduced by Anders Buch in \cite{Buch} as a combinatorial tool for calculating structure constants for the K-theory of the Grassmannian.
 In the case of the partition lattice $\Pi_n$, our ribbon fillings with pairs $\{ i,j\} $ satisfying $1\le i<j\le n$ may also be regarded as set-valued tableaux.
 However, the established notion of standard filling for set-valued tableaux in the context of studying K-theory of Grassmannians \cite{Buch} does not coincide with the version of standardness needed for our approach to understanding the rank-selected homology of the partition lattice.
 We are not aware of any prior work organizing the set-valued tableaux of \cite{Buch} into Specht-like modules. \end{rk}